 Perks: $200 annual airline fee credit; $200 annual Uber ride credit; lounge access; free Global Entry; exclusive event access; dedicated travel concierge; much more

 The American Express Platinum is a premium/high-end charge card with a huge number of awesome perks.
 The downside?
 A lofty $550 annual fee!
-But before you write it off, consider this: if you can make use of the $200/year Uber and $200/year airline fee credits, your net annual fee is more like $150 – much more reasonable, but only if you actually use those perks.
+But before you write it off, consider this: If you can make use of the $200/year Uber and $200/year airline fee credits, your net annual fee is more like $150 – much more reasonable, but only if you actually use those perks.
+Because of the high annual fee and high credit requirements, we only recommend this card for higher-income, frequent travelers.

 In addition to the $200 credits, you also get a fee credit for Global Entry (worth $100), access to the Global Lounge collection of airport lounges, exclusive benefits at the Fine Hotels and Resorts collection, dedicated travel concierge, and MUCH more.
 The benefits on this card are extensive – it’s up to you to decide whether they’re worth the annual fee.